coli-saar/am-parser/graph_dependency_parser/inside_maximization/linguistic_analysis.md

 ### Script

 There is a bash script `am-parser/analyzers/entropy.sh`.
-It assumes the `ambconll` files are called `DM.amconll` etc., but it's very simple so you can edit it if needed.
+It assumes the amconll files are called `DM.amconll` etc., but it's very simple so you can edit it if needed.
 It prints to standard output, so you can pipe it to a file in the bash command if you want to keep it. (i.e. append `> path/to/entropy_file.txt` to the bash code below.)

 `cd` to `analyzers/` and run: